shivambmgupta/rn-circular-bar/README.md

 | **showPercentSymbol**| _boolean_  | false         | To show the % symbol                  |

 ## Note
 This dependency takes the *modulo of 100*.
-Let's assume the user has passed 135 as progress, the output will be 35.
+Let's assume the user has passed 135 as progress, the progress will be 35.

-_Progress_: This is the value on a scale of 100.
+_Progress_: This is the value on a scale of 150.
 If the entity has a value of 50 out of 100, the value of progress should be 33.

 ## Author